maiyo008/alx-higher_level_programming/0x0C-python-almost_a_circle/README.md

 ### Task 7
 * Update the class `Rectangle` by improving the public method `def display(self)`: to print in the stdout the `Rectangle` instance with the character `#` by taking care of x and y

+### Task 8
+* Update the class `Rectangle` by adding the public method `def update(self, *args)`: that assigns an argument to each attribute:
+	* 1st argument should be the `id` attribute
+	* 2nd argument should be the `width` attribute
+	* 3rd argument should be the `height` attribute
+	* 4th argument should be the `x` attribute
+	* 5th argument should be the `y` attribute
+* This type of argument is called a “no-keyword argument” - Argument order is super important.